Sebastian-/Vancouver-Parks/README.md

 ### Setup

-* Download the repository by entering `git clone https://github.com/Sebastian-/Vancouver-Parks.git` into the shell.
+* Download the repository by entering `git clone https://github.com/Sebastian-/Vancouver-Parks.git` into the shell

-* `cd Vancouver-Parks/` then enter `npm install` to load all dependencies.
+* `cd Vancouver-Parks/` then enter `npm install` to load all dependencies

 * Create a file named `credentials.json` containing your Yelp API key: